SaiSamyuktaP/digit_recogniser/README.md

 In the end I passed these features into two fully-connected (Dense) layers which is just artificial neural networks (ANN) classifier.
 In the last layer(Dense(10,activation="softmax")) the net outputs distribution of probability of each class.

 ## Outputs:
-Please go through the outputs file for that.
+Please go through my kaggle link for that.
+I am sharing it again here: https://www.kaggle.com/saisamyukta/introduction-to-cnn-using-keras-0-99

 Thank you!